 Tomi K. Sawyer

-2014 - present Distinguished Scientist, Discovery Chemistry Modalities, and Head, Peptide Drug Hunter Network, Merck Research Laboratories, Merck & Company, Boston MA
+2014 - 2019 Distinguished Scientist, Discovery Chemistry Modalities, and Head, Peptide Drug Hunter Network, Merck Research Laboratories, Merck & Company, Boston MA

 2007 - 2013 Chief Scientific Officer and Senior Vice-President, Stapled Peptide Drug Discovery, Aileron Therapeutics, Cambridge MA